 - £1 million if indexation is selected

 - Type of cover: Level and Increasing Life Insurance cover are available.
-Whole of Life cover is also available.
+The Whole of Life cover is also available.

 - Minimum term: 1 year without Terminal Illness Cover.
 2 years if bought with Critical Illness Cover or Critical Illness Extra.
-There is no minimum term with Whole of Life Protection Plan.
+There is no minimum term with the Whole of Life Protection Plan.

 - Minimum age: 18.
 The minimum age at the end of the policy is 29.

 - Maximum age: 77 for Life Insurance.
 67 if bought with Critical Illness Cover or Critical Illness Extra.
-84 for Whole of Life Protection Plan.
-Life Insurance and Increasing Life Insurance must end by client’s 90th birthday, or their 75th birthday if bought with Critical Illness Cover or Critical Illness Extra.
+84 for the Whole of Life Protection Plan.
+Life Insurance and Increasing Life Insurance must end by the client’s 90th birthday, or their 75th birthday if bought with Critical Illness Cover or Critical Illness Extra.